Examine Federal, State, local and private sector resources that may benefit businesses financially.

 - Business coaching

-Impact Washington is providing no-cost guidance to manufacturers to
+Impact Washington is providing no-cost guidance to manufacturers and associated logistics providers to:

 - review existing procedures